Martian regolith simulant: MGS-1

 MGS-1 or Mars Global Simulant was developed starting in 2018 as the first mineralogically accurate Martian regolith simulant.
 It is based on the Rocknest soil in Gale crater on Mars that has been analyzed extensively by the NASA Curiosity rover.
 MGS-1 is produced by mixing pure minerals together in accurate proportions, with a realistic particle size distribution.
 The simulant is available from the not-for-profit Exolith Lab at the University of Central Florida.
 MGS-1 does not include perchlorates by default, so cannot be used to test the effects of that aspect of the Martian regolith.
 However, end users can spike the material with perchlorate salts or other superoxide species.

 Health risks

 Exposure to regolith simulants may pose some health risks due to the fine particles and the presence of crystalline silica.
 JSC Mars-1A has slight hazard on inhalation and eye contact which may cause irritation to eyes and respiratory tract.
 There has been research into the toxicity of the simulants to the body cells.
 JSC MARS-1 is considered to have dose-dependent cytotoxicity.
 Therefore, it is recommended for precautions to minimize fine dust exposure in large-scale engineering applications.

 Although perchlorates were discovered on Mars in 2008 by the Phoenix lander, none of the simulants include perchlorates.
 This reduces the health risk posed by the simulants compared to actual Martian soil.
 Early simulants predated this discovery, but the latest simulant, MGS-1, still does not include them.

-Structural use

-A study at UCSD showed that Martian regolith could be formed by itself into very strong bricks, with application of pressure.